Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Our Proposed Prototype for an AI Assurance Framework

 \xhdr{Step 2a: Interview the named individuals} Each interview should ask questions related to each of the stages of the AI lifecycle: value proposition, problem formulation, data collection and processing, statistical modeling, testing and validation, deployment, and monitoring (Appendix Table~\ref{tab:stages}).
 The full interview protocol is provided in Appendix Section~\ref{sec:app-stakeholder-interview-protocol}.
+We outline the definitions of the AI lifecycle stages here.
 Value proposition concerns determining the problem the AI system is designed to solve, the business and policy requirements, and whether using AI leads to a net-benefit over the status quo.
 Problem formulation is about the translation of business needs and requirements to technical choices.
-Data collection is about selecting, collecting, or compiling data to train and / or validate an AI model and how to sample, label, and link data.
-Data processing is about making data usable by the model (e.g. cleaning, standardizing, or normalizing).
-This also includes feature engineering.
+Data collection is about selecting, collecting, or compiling data to devleop and validate an AI model and how to sample, label, and link data.
+Data processing is about making data usable by the model (e.g. cleaning, standardizing, or normalizing), including feature engineering.
 Statistical modeling is about choosing the type of statistical model(s) on which to fit to the data, how to perform the fitting, model selection methodology, and metrics.
-Testing and validation refers to the processes surrounding determining that the model to be performing well enough for deployment.
+Testing and validation refers to the determination that the model is performing well enough for deployment.
 Deployment is the process of deploying the model into a larger decision system.
 Monitoring refers to how a model’s behavior is recorded and responded to over time to ensure there is no significant or unexpected degradation in performance and use over time.
 We used previous work~\cite{black2023toward, nist2023artificial, ortega2024applying} to determine the key stages of the AI lifecycle.